n1x1um/decentralized-wireless/mounts/tree-one/README.md

 - The tree was free-climbed to the mounting point (not a recommended method; see safety note below).
 - At the installation height, climbing straps were attached at **two separate anchor points** to provide redundancy and stability.
-- The **Mounting Arm** was lashed securely to the tree trunk, then reinforced with a single screw.
-Research suggested that a single screw causes less long-term harm to the tree compared to tightly clamped metal bands, which risk continuous bark damage.
+- The **Mounting Arm** was lashed securely to the tree trunk, then reinforced with two screws.
+Research suggested that two screws causes less long-term harm to the tree compared to tightly clamped metal bands, which risk continuous bark damage.
 - The **Extension Arm** rested on a sturdy branch, reducing sag and distributing weight.
 It was also lashed in place with paracord for stability.

 ### Safety Note